01 of 10

 Painting Your Floors

 Whether you're designing a room from the ground up or giving an existing room a well-deserved refresh, color is one of the most important factors.
 Enter, wall paint—the easiest option for updating a space.
-But, can you add it to a floor?
+But, can you add it to the floor?
 Sure!
 One of the most unexpected design applications is painting a floor.
 From stained wood to carefully painted stencils, the process can add pop to an otherwise drab space.
 A painted floor can also be a more cost-effective alternative to a rug and provide you the durability that can last the lifetime of your home.Continue to 2 of 10 below.

 02 of 10

 Sometimes, when a room is small, the right color added to a floor can make all the difference.
 In an attic bedroom, low ceilings and an angled roof pitch make things feel even more cramped.
 For this reason, painting the walls is likely not the best answer for the space.
 But, by using an energizing shade of blue on the floors, the room appears bigger and takes on a new sense of life.Continue to 3 of 10 below.